A CHILLY END TO THE MONTH OF MARCH

 THURSDAY: N 10-15+ MPH

-TODAY: Colder and blustery.
-Clouds thicken.
-A few flurries, mainly NORTH.
-HIGH: 37, with wind chills in the 20s.
+AFTERNOON: Colder and blustery.
+Cloudy.
+Scattered flurries.
+HIGH: 36, with wind chills in the 20s.

 Copyright 2020 WBAY.
 All rights reserved.